-A review of the Washington State Department of Archeology and Historic Preservation (DAHP) secure electronic database known as the Washington Information System for Architectural and Archeological Data (WISAARD) was conducted by Plateau Archaeological Investigations.
+Preservation (DAHP) secure electronic database known as the Washington Information System for Architectural and Archeological Data (WISAARD) was conducted by Plateau Archaeological Investigations.
 Based on the review, the Well Electric site, constructed between the years 1883 and 1886, is eligible under Criterion A due to its significance on a local/regional level.
 The Parkwater Well Station, constructed in 1950, meets the Criteria of both A and C. Constructed in 1938, the Ray Well Station meets Criterion C with respect to architecture.
 Grace Avenue Pumping Station, constructed in 1950, meets Criterion C with respect to architecture.
 Constructed in 1938, the Hoffman Well Station meets Criterion C with respect to architecture.
-Based on the review, there are a number of properties that are eligible for listing in national, state, or local preservation registers surrounding the sites. b.
+Based on the review, there are a number of properties that are eligible for listing in national, state, or local preservation registers surrounding the sites.

+b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources.

-A review of previously recorded cultural resources and archaeological surveys was completed through the WISAARD, which indicates that there are several previously conducted cultural resource surveys within 1.0 mile of the project sites.
-None of these surveys intersect with any of the project areas.
+While these features would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; A review of previously recorded cultural resources and archaeological surveys was completed through the WISAARD, which indicates that there are several previously conducted cultural resource surveys within 1.0 mile of the project sites.
+None of these surveys intersect with any of the proposed project areas.
 The DAHP's predictive model places the project sites in a variety of different risk levels.
 The Central area of potential impact is placed in an area of "Moderate Risk" for encountering cultural resources, stating that "survey is Recommended" for this location.
 The Grace, Nevada, Havana, and Ray Well areas of potential impact are placed in an area of "High Risk" for encountering cultural resources, stating that "survey is Highly Advised" for this location.
 The Hoffman, Parkwater, and Well Electric, areas of potential impact are placed in an area of "Very High Risk" for encountering cultural resources, stating that "survey is Highly Advised" for this location.
 There are no known Native American cultural materials observed on any of the sites.
 However, due to its location on the Spokane River, the Well Electric site has the highest potential for cultural impacts if artifacts are found or impacted during construction.
-No Native American or historic-era cultural materials or features were observed.
+No Native American or historic-era cultural materials or features were observed during this study.
+If fluoridation is implemented, a project level SEPA would be prepared, and further historic assessment would be conducted.